 Previously he has carried out research on digital methods and artistic research for audiovisual archives in various projects.
 As researcher and project manager in the project The Sensory Moving Image Archive: Boosting Creative Reuse for Artistic Practice and Research (2017-2019), led by Professor of Film Heritage and Digital Film Culture and Chief Curator at EYE Filmmuseum Giovanna Fossati, he contributed to developing an environment for browsing moving images from EYE and the Netherlands Institute for Sound and Vision based on visual features and relations.
 In 2017-2018 he was Principal Investigator of the NWO CLARIAH project MIMEHIST: Annotating EYE’s Jean Desmet Collection, that embedded and made it possible to research the Jean Desmet Collection of the EYE Filmmuseum in the Media Suite using video annotation tools.
 In 2017-2018, he was invited as the inaugural Scholar-in-residence at the EYE Filmmuseum in the museum’s new artist and scholar in residency program.
 During his residency he researched the role played by compilation films in the museum’s early acquisition and programming policies, focussing on primarily on Nicole Vedres’s Paris 1900 (1947).

-Beyond my specific research activities I have a longstanding interest in documentary and experimental cinema, sound theory and auditory culture and am, in my spare time, an avid field recordist, sampler enthusiast, listener of radio and various forms of experimental music (in lack of better terms…).
-You can listen to some of my sound works here.
+Christian also has a longstanding interest in sound theory and auditory culture and is an avid field recordist, sampler enthusiast, listener of radio and various forms of experimental music (in lack of better terms…).
+You can listen to and read about some of his sound works here.